SM gauge fields localized on non-Abelian vortices in 6 dimensions: Introduction

-The separation between the position of one group of vortices in $T_{1}, T_{2}, T_{3}$ and position of another group in $T_{4}, T_{5}$ is a moduli for the above simple potential using $5\times 5$ matrix field $T$, which corresponds to a particular ratio of potentials for singlet and adjoint in $T$.
-If we perturb the ratio of potentials for singlet and adjoint, we find that separation is no longer a moduli.
-Namely a potential energy is induced and becomes constant asymptotically for large separations.
-Thus a confining force emerges between non-Abelain global vortices, by just choosing the sign of the perturbation.
+The separation between the position of one group of vortices in $T_{1}, T_{2}, T_{3}$ and position of another group in $T_{4}, T_{5}$ is a moduli that depends on the details of the scalar potential, namely on a particular ratio of potentials for singlet and adjoint in parts of $T$.
+If we perturb this ratio, we find that separation is no longer a moduli.
+Namely a potential energy is induced and becomes constant for asymptotically large separations.
+Thus a confining force emerges between non-Abelian global vortices.
 The confining force can only end at another non-Abelian global vortex.
 This process continues until they finally form an $SU(5)$ singlet combination of non-Abelian vortices.
 Namely only when each diagonal component has the same number of vortices, the configuration becomes stable.
 Any vortices which cannot form a singlet combination are dynamically removed to spatial infinity by the confining energy density (a domain wall) extending to infinity.
 This is important once fermions couple to the vortices, because the number of fermion zero modes is identical to the winding number.
-Hence, the confinement of non-abelian global vortices ensures that the number of fermion zero modes is common for different representations of the SM, namely lepton and quark should come in as generations. \end{enumerate}
+Hence, the confinement of non-Abelian global vortices ensures that the number of fermion zero modes is common for different representations of the SM, namely leptons and quarks should come in generations. \end{enumerate}